- Search The Registry

-On this date in 1992, The United States Supreme Court ruled on United States v.
+On this date in 1992, The United States Supreme Court ruled on the United States v.
 Fordice.

 Many believed it could threaten the continuation of HBCU's, which give unique and valuable opportunities for students to develop their educational and personal potentials.
-There was growing support for preservation of that role in higher education in the Historically Black Colleges and Universities.
+There was growing support for the preservation of that role in higher education in Historically Black Colleges and Universities.